Jerl92/FullCalendar/README.md

 ## Changelog

+- 0.3 - Add option to event to be public.
 - 0.2 - Add button to add your own event to the calendar.
 - 0.1 - Get events from AJAX.